Post Banner Image

 Credit: © Mark/stock.adobe.com

 While Alaska produces some of its own gasoline, that isn’t enough to keep prices down.
-The current cost per gallon of regular gas exceeds $4.50 — roughly a dollar higher than the price this time last year.
-Expect to pay more than $5 per gallon in remote areas of the state, such as the western part of the Aleutian Islands, which have the highest average price in Alaska as of May 2026.
+The current cost of regular gas is more than $5 a gallon — over a dollar higher than the price this time last year.
+Expect to pay even more in remote areas of the state, such as the western part of the Aleutian Islands, which have the highest average price in Alaska.

 5. Nevada